 Tissues, disinfectant wipes/hand gel, small towel;

-Blankets & sheets are provided at desert camp and blankets on trek, but if you do have a preference to use a 2 or 2-3 season sleeping bag please feel free to bring it (December – February in particular);
+Blankets & sheets are provided at the fixed desert camp, and blankets only on trek – please bring a 2 or 2-3 season sleeping bag for desert trekking November – March;

 A small, sealable plastic bag to protect phones and camera from desert dust;

 Sun protection (cream, hat, sunglasses, scarf for the neck);

 Trekking sandals (with socks) or trainers for the desert – we advise against walking boots;

 Canvas walking shoes or canvas boots for the mountains (for the foothills, even trainers) – we advise against heavy leather walking boots;